A Two Tier IATA

 At the same time the US Government, which had first given IATA Traffic Conferences immunity from national anti-trust law in 1946, began its own review of air transport regulation which, although domestic in scope, was bound to have international repercussions.

-Eventually, IATA was re-organized on a two-tier basis in October 1979.
+In October 1979, IATA was reorganized on a two-tiers basis.
 The tiers comprised:

 - Trade Association (technical, legal, financial, traffic services and most agency matters)